Creating and Running a ThinkPHP 8 Project in ServBay

 Accessing Your Website

-Once the above steps are complete, open your web browser and visit your configured local domain and test route:
+Once the steps above are completed, open your web browser and access your configured local domain and test route:

 https://thinkphp.servbay.demo/servbay

-If everything is correctly configured, you’ll see Hello ServBay!
+If everything is set up correctly, you’ll see Hello ServBay!

-displayed in your browser.
-This means that your ThinkPHP 8 project is now running successfully within the ServBay environment, with both the web server and PHP-FPM configured properly.
+output.
+This means your ThinkPHP 8 project is successfully running in ServBay, with both the web server and PHP-FPM configured properly.

 NoSQL Database Examples